-holds for every $A\in\F(\tilde s)$ and $B\in\F(\tilde r)$. \end{enumerate} Here, (F1) and (F2) are the same assumptions used in section 3 for the multi-parameter filtration constructed out of $d$ independent one-parameter filtrations.
-Notice that the (F3) right-continuity condition in \cite{Cairoli1975} is omitted here because we are in a discrete time setting.
-The celebrated (F4) condition is standard in multi-parameter theory, and constitutes this section's relaxation of the projects' independence.
-We use the unnatural ennumeration, in passing over (F3), to remain consistent with the well-established appellation ``(F4)'' used for the condition spelled out in \eqref{conditional indep 0}.
+holds for every $A\in\F(\tilde s)$ and $B\in\F(\tilde r)$. \end{enumerate} Notice that the (F3) right-continuity condition in \cite{Cairoli1975} is omitted here because we are in a discrete time setting.
+The celebrated \eqref{itm:F4} condition is standard in multi-parameter theory, and constitutes a relaxation of the projects' independence by allowing them to mutually depend on a `shared history.'
+We use the unnatural ennumeration, in passing over (F3), to remain consistent with the well-established appellation `(F4)' used for the condition spelled out in \eqref{eq:cond-indep}.